TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using NeoVim under Fedora 37.
-My wifi isn't working :(
+Daily using Helix under Pop!_OS.

 - ***Work Experience***